 At this point (13.2.18 - 8.50 EST) a very powerful politician in Canberra is about to make a statement in a much anticipated press conference.
 The gentleman has been under pressure to step down from his position as Deputy Prime Minister.

-In my humble opinion, Mr. Joyce, having chosen to become a political leader, should live an exemplary life.
-Being in the spotlight, with people looking up to, any leader should live a life above reproach.
+In my humble opinion Mr. Joyce, having chosen to become a political leader, should live an exemplary life.
+Being in the spotlight, with people looking up to them, any leader should live a life above reproach.

 But there is a silver lining in the dark Canberra cloud.
 So far I have not heard anybody mention it.
 It seems the media is avoiding it, since what I'm about to write could open a can of worms.
 It may stir public discussion on another controversial subject - abortion.

 To their credit, the pregnant staff member and Mr. Joyce did not decide to kill the newly created life, but they chose to let it live.
 If any young ladies, who find themselves in an unwanted pregnancy, were to think: "If our Dep.
 Prime Minister can cope with the shame of this, I can too," the whole affair would serve a purpose.
 Many babies on death-row would be allowed to live.

 Because nobody in the media mentioned the silver lining in above sad saga, I felt an urge to do so in a brief email to TV Channel Nine.
 An earlier segment in their Today breakfast show had a child prodigy, a four year old toddler, fluently reading from a book.
 In the same segment the little genius was also shown, reading a car registration plate, when aged two or three.